 - Customers who have invested in an FCNR account can opt for automatic renewal of their account after their account hits maturity.

-FCNR Rates of top banks in Singapore
+FCNR Rates of top a few Banks in Singapore

-As mentioned earlier, there are several top banks offering FCNR deposit accounts to Singaporean NRIs.
+As mentioned earlier, there are several banks offering FCNR deposit accounts to Singaporean NRIs.
 Let’s take a look at some top banks and what you can expect from their respective products:

 DBS FCNR Deposits